guptakaran11/grasskode-website/content/post/travel/where-is-north-east/assam-kaziranga.md

   <em>Mom and Kids</em>
 </div>

 For sure we were coming back in a Gypsy.
 We had just said this when we met Bhuban who was taking a group of tourists for a safari.
-We left back for the homestay, had some food and slept to catch up on our sleep.
+We told him how we had loved the elephant safari and fixed a time for later that day for our Gypsy safari.
+We left back for the homestay, had some food and slept.

 ## Safari with Bhuban

-Bhuban called soon and we fixed 1:30 PM as the time to go back to the Western Range.
 We were dead asleep when the alarm rang.
 Bhuban arrived by the time we got ready.
 It was just going to be the three of us.
 Bhuban educated us about the success story of the Rhino conservation in India.
 How a British lady started the move on seeing pugmarks, the political scene around poaching in times of Congress and how the Rhinos are not endangered anymore.

 <div class="postimg vertimg">
   <a href="https://farm8.staticflickr.com/7875/45796655185_c89bb706ca_c.jpg" data-toggle="lightbox">